 Accounts Payable is a specific account inside a company’s ledger.
 It represents short-term debts that need to be paid off either to the company’s suppliers or its creditors.
 At some point, the total accounts payable balance will be listed on the balance sheet under its “current liabilities” section.
 To avoid default, companies must pay off their accounts payable debts.
-Basically, they are a short-term debt similar to an IOU made from one business to another.
+Basically, they are short-term debts similar to an IOU made from one business to another.

 Using double-entry bookkeeping methods requires entries for debits and credits in the general ledger.
 Accountants will credit the account payable entry once the invoice or bill is received.
 The debit offset is placed in an expense account to show that the purchase was made on credit.
 If the item is a capitalized asset, it would also be a debit in the asset account.
 A credit to offset it is recorded in the company’s cash account, which will also decrease the cash balance.

 An example is a business that receives an invoice in the amount of $500 for office supplies.
 The accountant records the $500 as a credit in accounts payable and as a $500 debit toward office supply expenses.
 The debit will flow through to the income statement since it has not been paid yet.
 In accrual accounting, expenses are recognized when they are incurred and not when they are actually paid.
 Once the company pays the bill, the accountant will enter a $500 credit to the business’s cash account and add a debit of $500 to the accounts payable.

 Accounts Payable is an accounting term.
 It refers to money the business or organization owes suppliers or vendors for goods or services that were purchased on credit.
 These outstanding payments owed to suppliers are recorded on the company’s balance sheet.
 The increase and decrease brought forward from the prior period are computed and appear on the cash flow statement.